How better nutrition can improve your vision

 Develop good eating habits now for lifelong health and vision

-Your teen years are the best time to start developing healthy eating habits for lifelong good health and optimum vision.
+Your teen years are the ideal time to start developing healthy eating habits for lifelong good health and optimum vision.

-To make sure you are eating right during this often hectic time in your life, follow this simple tip: Eat plenty of green, leafy vegetables as part of every meal, and for snacks, eat a variety of nuts and colorful fruits and vegetables.
+To make sure you are eating right during this often-hectic time in your life, consider following this simple tip: Eat plenty of green, leafy vegetables as part of every meal, and for snacks, eat a variety of nuts and colorful fruits and vegetables.

 These simple steps can go a long way toward making sure you have the nutrients you need to see well for a long, healthy lifetime.